-Fubini's Theorem also says that we may calculate the double integral by integrating in either order, as we see in Example 1.
-When we calculate a volume by slicing, we may use either planes perpendicular to the x-axis or planes perpendicular to the y-axis.
+Fubini's theorem also says that we may calculate the double integral by integrating in either order, as we see in Example 1.
+When we calculate a volume by slicing, we may use either a plane perpendicular to the x-axis or planes perpendicular to the y-axis.

+Example 1: Calculate

-Example1: Calculate $\iint_R f(x, y) dA$ for
+$\iint_R f(x, y) dA$ for